 How to Establish Paternity in Arizona

-When an unwed couple conceives a child, it is necessary to legally establish paternity to ensure that the best interests of the mother, father, and child are protected.
-If you’re a man or a woman trying to work through a paternity matter, you know first hand how challenging and complex the process can be.
+When an unwed couple conceives a child, it is necessary to legally protect the best interests of the child and both parties by establishing paternity.
+If you’re a man or a woman trying to work through a paternity matter, you know first hand how challenging, and complex the process can be.
 It’s also likely that you understand the value of having an expert in your corner to hash out the legalities and specifics of your case.
 With more than 100 years of combined experience, the knowledgeable and trustworthy attorneys at Hildebrand Law have what it takes to represent you in any family law matter, including paternity cases.

 Legal Avenues for Establishing Paternity

-Unlike the scenes from popular daytime talk shows, establishing who is the legal father of a child can be a much more complex process than simply taking a DNA paternity test.
-While these tests may be part of the process, they are not the singular means of legally establishing fatherhood.
-In the state of Arizona, there are voluntary and nonvoluntary means of pursuing a paternity determination.
+Unlike the scenes from favorite daytime talk shows, establishing who is the legal father of a child can be a much more complicated process than simply taking a DNA paternity test.
+While these tests may be part of the process, they are not the sole means of legally establishing fatherhood.
+In the state of Arizona, there are voluntary and nonvoluntary ways of pursuing a paternity determination.
 What exactly does that mean?

 Many times, an unwed couple may intentionally conceive a child.
 In cases where there is no dispute as to who the biological father is, there are a few means of voluntarily establishing paternity.
 However, there are other situations in which a pregnancy may be unplanned, and it may be questionable as to who the biological father is.
 For instances where the child’s biological father is disputed, there are ways of enlisting the assistance of the courts to render a final, legally binding decision on the matter.